Health Education Major, BS Degree

 |What are some of the highlights and features to know about this major?||

-Non-HED Transfer students (interested in changing major to HED) should be aware that the major is impacted & students must apply into the major by first attending a Major Info Session, dates are TBD and are available at the beginning of each semester.
+Non-HED Transfer students (interested in changing major to HED) should be aware that the major is impacted & students must apply into the major by first attending a Major Info Session, dates are TBD and are available at the beginning of Fall semester.

 |When should I first meet with my major department?||